Yoric/ronin-time-bureaucrats/here-there-and-right-behind-you-the-bureaucracy.md

 > * Extolling the Freedom of the People.
 > * Educating Citizens.
 > * Nobody goes anywhere without the say-so of the Political Officer.
+>
+> **Random Educated Citizen**
+> * I will give my life for the Party.
+Yours, too.
+> * I used to be like you before I understood.
+> * Limitless numbers.
+> * Good at: Swarming the enemy, acting as Extras.
+> * Bad at: Taking initiatives, anything requiring special skills.

 ### The Academics